MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 #### Generic image build failure

 Check the build log for more information on the failure.
-If no obvious error is found in the build log and the last line is `Installing pip dependencies: ...working...`, a dependency might cause the error.
+If no obvious error is found in the build log and the last line is `Installing pip dependencies: ...working...`, a dependency might be causing the error.
 Pinning version dependencies in your conda file can fix this problem.

 Try [deploying locally](#deploy-locally) to test and debug your models before deploying to the cloud.